-As of June 30, 2014, the Company holds positions in other asset-backed securitization vehicles, which are classified as Financial instruments owned, at fair value.
-These positions were acquired through market making activities and resulted in a maximum exposure to loss of \$744 million of other ABS.
-As of June 30, 2014, the Company held no retained interests in other asset-backed securitization vehicles and transferred no assets to such vehicles during the six months ended June 30, 2014.
+As of December 31, 2014, the Company holds positions in other asset-backed securitization vehicles, which are classified as Financial instruments owned, at fair value.
+These positions were acquired through market making activities and resulted in a maximum exposure to loss of \$835 million of other ABS.
+During the year, the Company held no retained interests in other asset-backed securitization vehicles to which the Company sold securities and transferred no assets to such vehicles during the year then ended.